Our Principles for Assessment

 - In the Summer Term children carry out statutory tests and assessments (Year 1, Year 2 and Year 6)

 - We report to parents three times a year.
-In November and February we meet with parents to discuss progress and share targets with them.
+In November and February we meet with parents to discuss progress.
 In July we provide written reports, including results of statutory tests.

 Further information about our assessment principles can be found in our Learning and Teaching policy, which encompasses our assessment policy.